 oRationale: To prepare for specific event needs and anticipate weather-related risks.

-Phase 2: Arrival and Club Opening
+Phase 2: Arrival and Club Opening (OOD)

-Training focuses on the OOD's role as the primary person responsible for site access and early opening up.
+Training here focuses on the OOD's role as the primary person responsible for site access and early opening up.

 (Timeline: 09:30 Sunday / 18:15 Thursday)